MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-red-hat-enterprise-linux/platform-automation-devops.md

 ### RHEL system lifecycle management

 After core platform infrastructure is in place, you can implement automation for RHEL applications and workload lifecycles.
-Refer to 'Deployment, management, and patching considerations' and 'Governance and compliance' sections for in-depth coverage of considerations to be made when forming automation pipelines.
-The following encapsulates an example automation workflow for a development lifecycle pipeline:
+The following workflow describes an example automation implementation for a development lifecycle pipeline:

-- Update the errata filter end date, and publish content in Satellite.
+1. Update the errata filter end date, and publish content in Satellite.

-- Promote content views (CV) and composite content views (CCV) to development.
+1. Promote content views (CV) and composite content views (CCV) to development.
-- Deploy RHEL development test systems from Satellite host groups.
-    - RHEL 8.x and 9.x golden images for Azure via automated Red Hat Image Builder are defined as Azure compute resources in Satellite.
+1. Deploy RHEL development test systems from Satellite host groups.
+RHEL 8.x and 9.x golden images for Azure via automated Red Hat Image Builder are defined as Azure compute resources in Satellite.
-- Update or create Azure network security groups based on application communication paths.
+1. Update or create Azure network security groups based on application communication paths.
-- For multi-tier application stacks, update or create Azure application security groups for extra layered security.
+1. Update or create Azure application security groups to provide extra layered security for multi-tier application stacks.
-- Update RHEL development systems, and deploy and configure desired applications from Satellite development CV or CCV.
+1. Update RHEL development systems, and deploy and configure desired applications from Satellite development CV or CCV.
-  - Deploy to single RHEL instance for a simple application stack.
+   - Deploy to a single RHEL instance for a simple application stack.
    - Deploy to several RHEL instances for multi-tier application stacks.
    - Configure an application stack.
-- Run an application testing framework.
+1. Run an application testing framework.
-  - On failure, notify OnCall automation administration to assist in troubleshooting and analysis.
+   - If the test fails, notify OnCall automation administration to assist in troubleshooting and analysis.
 Exit the automation workflow.
 RHEL test systems remain deployed for post-mortem failure analysis.
-  - On test success, continue.
+   - If the test succeeds, continue the steps.
-- Promote CVs and CCVs to quality assurance (QA).
+1. Promote CVs and CCVs to quality assurance (QA).
-- Destroy RHEL development test systems.
+1. Destroy RHEL development test systems.

 Subsequent stages in the lifecycle pipeline are slightly different from the development lifecycle stage.
 Only the development stage uses the initial content publishing and initial CV and CCV promotion to development.
 The following example describes an automation workflow for non-development lifecycle pipelines, for example QA, pre-production, and  production pipelines.

-- Deploy RHEL QA test systems from Satellite host groups.
-  - RHEL 8.x and 9.x golden images for Azure via automated Red Hat Image Builder are defined as Azure compute resources in Satellite.
+1. Deploy RHEL QA test systems from Satellite host groups.
+RHEL 8.x and 9.x golden images for Azure via automated Red Hat Image Builder are defined as Azure compute resources in Satellite.

-- Update or create Azure network security groups based on application communication paths.
+1. Update or create Azure network security groups based on application communication paths.
-  - For multi-tier application stacks, update or create Azure application security groups for extra layered security.
+1. Update or create Azure application security groups to provide extra layered security for multi-tier application stacks.
-- Update RHEL QA systems, and deploy and configure desired applications from Satellite QA CV or CCV.
+1. Update RHEL QA systems, and deploy and configure desired applications from CV or CCV in Satellite QA.
    - Deploy to a single RHEL instance for a simple application stack.
    - Deploy to several RHEL instances for multi-tier application stacks.
    - Configure an application stack.
-  - Run an application testing framework.
+1. Run an application testing framework.
-    - On failure, notify OnCall automation administration to assist in troubleshooting and analysis.
+   - If the test fails, notify OnCall automation administration to assist in troubleshooting and analysis.
 Exit the automation workflow.
 RHEL test systems remain deployed for post-mortem failure analysis.
-    - On test success, continue.
+   - If the test succeeds, continue the steps.
-  - Promote CVs and CCVs to production.
+1. Promote CVs and CCVs to production.
-  - Destroy RHEL QA test systems.
+1. Destroy RHEL QA test systems.

 ## Other design considerations for Azure-native tooling